sonatype/nxrm3-helm-repository/nxrm-aws-resiliency/README.md

 ## External-dns

-This helm chart uses [external-dns] (https://github.com/kubernetes-sigs/external-dns) to create 'A' records in AWS Route 53 for our [Docker subdomain feature] (https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/docker-subdomain-connector).
+This helm chart uses [external-dns](https://github.com/kubernetes-sigs/external-dns) to create 'A' records in AWS Route 53 for our [Docker subdomain feature](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/docker-subdomain-connector).

 See the ```external-dns.alpha.kubernetes.io/hostname``` annotation in the dockerIngress resource in the values.yaml.